-The Sprawl is independent Alberta journalism.
-It's crowdfunded, ad-free, and made in Calgary— a reinvention of news in tough times.
+The Sprawl is independent local journalism.
+It's crowdfunded, ad-free, and made in Alberta— a reinvention of news in tough times.

 We launched in September 2017 to cover Calgary’s municipal election.
 It began as a zany experiment.
 And hey, it worked!
 A surge of community support turned our tiny shop into a stable online publication.